 A child at the severe end of the dyslexia spectrum may require a Category Dyslexia Specialist Provision (DSP) school, whereas a child with, for example, only some slowness in spelling skills may be suitably provided for in a school from Category Withdrawal System (WS).
 The categories offer this guidance.
 Note that the Maintained sector is only open to local authority schools and not to Independent schools.

-Each category: DSP, DU, MS, SPS, TC & WS has a page on the website containing details of each school, including links to their websites and contact details.
+Each category: DSP, LSC, MS, SPS, TC & WS has a page on the website containing details of each school, including links to their websites and contact details.
 There are details of teaching centres we hope will meet our criteira here.

 The Register of Schools provides a full list of schools by category and includes a geographical index of schools.
 It is available is several formats: